autoplot/documentation/javadoc/org/autoplot/excel/ExcelSpreadsheetDataSourceEditorPanel.md

+# org.autoplot.excel.ExcelSpreadsheetDataSourceEditorPanel

-# org.autoplot.excel.ExcelSpreadsheetDataSourceEditorPanelRead data from Excel spreadsheets.
+Read data from Excel spreadsheets.
 This supports .xls, but not .xlsx.

-ExcelSpreadsheetDataSourceEditorPanel( )
+# ExcelSpreadsheetDataSourceEditorPanel( )

 ***